Life-Threatening Heart Attack Leaves Teacher With $108,951 Bill

 The hospital charged $164,941 for his surgery and four days in the hospital.
 Aetna, which administers health benefits for the Austin Independent School District, paid the hospital $55,840, records show.
 Despite the difference of more than $100,000, with the hospital's prior assurance, Calver believed he would not bear much, if any, out-of-pocket payment for his life-threatening emergency and the surgery that saved him.

-And then the bills came.
+Then the bills came.

 Patient: Drew Calver, 44, a high school history teacher and father of two in Austin, Texas.